VitorCora/FileStorageScanning/README.md

 In this scenario we will be using a folder strucutre in the Landing Bucket, this structure can be leveraged for scanning decision.

+Files will only be scanned when they are uploaded to the SCAN bucket, objects will be scanned if they are moved between folders

 Folder Structure:
   - Scan